 Brainstorming Disciplined Way to Surface Latent Ideas, Both Significant and Insignificant

-Brainstorming: Originated in the world of advertising in the 1940s, brainstorming is a creativity tool that is very effective when an individual or team is ‘stuck’.
-It is a technique that is more powerful when done in a group, because you get stimulated or irritated by the ideas of others.
+Brainstorming: Brainstorming originated in the world of advertising in the 1940s.
+Brainstorming is a creativity tool that is very effective when an individual or team is ‘stuck’.
+Brainstorming is a creative problem-solving or strategy building technique that is more powerful when done in a group, because you get stimulated or irritated by the ideas of others.
 Ideas generated will often surprise you.

 Brainstorming on your own avoids having to deal with relational problems, but teams have more fun.
 If you brainstorm on your own, a fabulous tool to use is Mind Mapping (see the Venture Founders Tool).
 The more graphic among you will love, though others may prefer more linear techniques including classic list-building.